Do you know that you have an invisible assassin in your aquarium?

 How do you test for ammonia?

 Unfortunately, detecting high levels of ammonia can be difficult because it’s invisible.
-And by the time you notice the effects of ammonia poisoning on your fish, it’s often too late.
+And by the time you notice the effects of ammonia poisoning on your tropical fish, it’s often too late.

 That’s why it’s important to regularly test your aquarium for ammonia.

 And by far, the most popular way to do that is with an aquarium test kit…

 If you walk into your local fish store, chances are that this is the test kit you will find on the shelf….